sabinemm/fruit-game/README.md

 1. Clicking on overlay over the whole page
 2. Turning all cards, clicking on all cards fast

+I had planned to use Jasmine framework for automated testing but due to time constraints I was not able to.
+Yet.

 ### Errors
 1.  ***NOT YET RESOLVED*** The first error I encountered was with Safari (on all devices) while turning cards.
 [Click here to see video](https://res.cloudinary.com/www-madine-se/video/upload/v1585779094/fruit_game/safari-error-fruit-game_am8yt1.mov).
 During the animation of card turning it glitches and half of the other side is visible during animation.
 I added -webkit- to transform styles but it did not solve the issue.
 2. Resolved.
 Deployed website on Github pages opened on Safari sometimes lets match not actually matching cards.